 Do you do home visits for rabbits, birds, goats, chickens, tortoises, snakes, guinea pigs, etc?

-I only see dogs & cats exclusively and I don't have a referral list of avian/small mammal/exotic animal veterinarians.
+I only see dogs & cats.
+Also, I don't have a referral list of avian/small mammal/exotic animal veterinarians.

 Do you make house calls after hours?

-No, contact your regular veterinarian or go to an animal emergency hospital if you need help.
+No, please contact your regular veterinarian or go to an animal emergency hospital if you need help.

 Do you accept pet insurance?

 All veterinarians accept pet insurance.
-After you pay the vet bill, you file a reimbursement claim with the pet insurance company.
-For more information on how pet insurance works, visit www.petinsurance.com
+After you pay the vet bill, you‘ll file a reimbursement claim with your pet insurance company.
+For more information, visit www.petinsurance.com

 What areas do you service?